Spiralwise/Procedural-Challenge/README.md

-# Procedural Challenges from subreddit /r/proceduralgeneration
+# Procedural Challenges
 Hi there!
-Welcome to my repository for all good procedural challenges from the subreddit of /r/proceduralgeneration.
+Welcome to my repository for all good procedural challenges from [the subreddit of /r/proceduralgeneration](https://www.reddit.com/r/proceduralgeneration).

 I'm very interesting into computer graphics and every topics around video games and simulation.
 So procedural generation is one of my favorite topics.
-Redditers from /r/proceduralgeneration proposed each month a challenge for procedural generated demo.
-This is a good opportunity for me to learn more (not only in procedual generation but even in programming) and master procedual generation and computer graphic programming.
+Redditers from /r/proceduralgeneration proposed each month a challenge for a procedural generated demo.
+The subject is generally pretty broad and there is a large diversity of works.
+This is a good opportunity for me to learn more (not only in procedural generation but even in programming) and master procedural generation and computer graphic programming.

 Take a tour.
 This repository contains one folder by challenge.